Chibudomcode4114/Simple-Translation-System/ReadME.md

 - **Translation History**: The system keeps track of translation history within the session.
 - **Processing Message**: A "processing..." message is displayed while the translation is being performed.

+## Development Phase 3

+### New Features and Enhancements

+- **Enhanced UI:**
+  - Enlarged the application window to 500x300 pixels.
+  - Added a welcome message at the top of the window.

+- **Additional Languages:**
+  - Added support for Spanish, French, and German.

+- **Improved Model Selection:**
+  - Implemented a dictionary to map language pairs to the correct Hugging Face model identifiers.
+  - Ensured proper model selection based on detected source and target languages.

+### Code Changes

+- Added `LANGUAGE_PAIRS` dictionary to map language pairs to model names.
+- Updated `perform_translation` function to use the correct model name based on the selected language pair.
+- Enhanced the Tkinter GUI to include additional languages in the dropdown menu.

+## Development Phase 4

+### New Features and Enhancements

+- **Enhanced UI:**
+  - Enlarged the application window to 500x300 pixels.
+  - Added a welcome message at the top of the window.

+- **Additional Languages:**
+  - Added support for Spanish, French, and German.

+- **Voice Capabilities:**
+  - Added speech-to-text functionality for input.

+## Usage

+1. **Run the application:**

+    ```bash
+    python translation_system.py
+    ```

+2. **Enter text to translate:**

+    - Type the text you want to translate in the input box or click the "Speak" button to use voice input.

+3. **Select target language:**

+    - Choose the target language from the dropdown menu.

+4. **Translate:**

+    - Click the "Translate" button.
+    - The application will detect the source language, perform the translation, and display the result.
+    - The translated text will also be read aloud

+## Dependencies

+The project relies on the following Python libraries:

+- `tkinter`: For the graphical user interface.
+- `transformers`: For the translation models.
+- `langdetect`: For automatic language detection.
+- `threading`: For handling the translation process without blocking the UI.

+These dependencies are listed in the `requirements.txt` file.

 ### Usage

 To use the translation system: